 Common sense tells us, that when a normally ambulatory being is unable to walk because of their size and weight, they are too big and it’s not healthy.
 Some animal rights advocates are trying to argue that extreme pet obesity is negligent to the point of being criminal, but how do you measure those standards?
 Certain breeds of dog and cat are prone to weight gain but, as an example, should we target individuals who own those breeds?
 Do we have the right to judge and even penalize people with fat cats, or fat dogs?

 I suppose, inasmuch as people are people, we must have our opinions about the size and fitness of one another’s pets.
 Obviously, there are extreme circumstances in which the weight of the animal exceeds their ability to negotiate normal, physical activity, but the question is, “when do we ask the state, or federal government to step in and, more importantly, should we?”

 Historically, human beings, parents, pet owners and even politicians have been subject to the scrutiny of their neighbors, constituents and friends.
 People who hold themselves apart from their society can, sometimes, avoid this phenomenon, but the gaps are closing.

 Opinions are numerous, like weeds in the grass.
 Gossips used to whisper behind their hand.
 Today, however, you may find that thousands of people are sharing your “story” with like-minded individuals.
 You may find that you are the villain in the tale of your pet’s life: 70 Lb.
 Dachshund Overweight

-The shocking truth may be that if you have neglected your pets’ health.
-Your story may go VIRAL!
-We may not need the intervention of the law to put an end to pet obesity, we’ll have Facebook and Twitter to shame pet owners out of their bad habits!
+The shocking truth may be that if you have neglected your pets’ health, your story may go VIRAL!
+We may not need the intervention of the law to put an end to pet obesity.
+Facebook and Twitter might shame pet owners out of their bad habits!

 Indeed, it’s a brave, new world.